raspberrypilearning/2-2-Scouts-microbit-paint/template/en/content.md

 + Scratch cab be used as a digital canvas on which images can be drawn.

 ## Leader instructions
-1. Discuss digital arts programs the young people may have used such as Microsoft paint, and how you might use a mouse or a tablet to draw on a digital canvas.
+1. Discuss digital arts programs the young people may have used such as Microsoft Paint, and how you might use a mouse or a tablet to draw on a digital canvas.
 2. Explain that you can use a variety of input devices to interact with a computer, and that they are going to make a program that will allow them to draw their own maps.
 3. If they have not used them before, introduce the young people to the micro:bit.
 Explain that micro:bits not only have two buttons (for input) but they are also able to sense which way they are tilted.
 4. Demonstrate how to connect the micro:bit to the computer and open Scratch (online or offline)